MahmudAhmed/todo/README.md

   <img width="800" height="300" src="./assets/ql-7.png">
 </p>

+Easily mark-off the todo's you complete.

 ### Attach file to todo item

 <p align="center">
   <img width="460" height="400" src="./assets/ql-8.png">
 </p>

+Attach any type of file with your todo.
+File stores on Firebase Storage and can be downloaded again from todo dropdown.

 ### Filtering by Status